Kubernetes Image Baking

 Future automation

 The current script is a single bash file you run by hand.
-The eventual roadmap is to convert it into a Packer template + Ansible role pair so image bakes become reproducible CI artifacts.
-Out of scope for now -- manual VM runs are acceptable until your image catalogue grows past ~10 entries.
+The plan is to convert it into a Packer template plus an Ansible role so image bakes become reproducible CI artifacts.
+Out of scope for now.
+Manual VM runs are acceptable until your image catalogue grows past around 10 entries.